riyazwalikar/ibreak.software/content/post/using-sql-injection-to-perform-ssrf-xspa-attacks.md

 ![](/img/using-sql-injection-to-perform-ssrf-xspa-attacks/13.png)

-You could use something like <a href="https://github.com/besimorhino/powercat" target="_blank">PowerCat</a>, download the Windows port of netcat/ncat, <a href="https://livebook.manning.com/book/powershell-deep-dives/chapter-4/9" target="_blank">use raw TCP Client for arbitrary ports</a>, or simply invoke Powershell's `Invoke-WebRequest` to make HTTP requests to perform Server Side queries.
+You could use something like <a href="https://github.com/besimorhino/powercat" target="_blank" rel="noopener noreferrer">PowerCat</a>, download the Windows port of netcat/ncat, <a href="https://livebook.manning.com/book/powershell-deep-dives/chapter-4/9" target="_blank" rel="noopener noreferrer">use raw TCP Client for arbitrary ports</a>, or simply invoke Powershell's `Invoke-WebRequest` to make HTTP requests to perform Server Side queries.

 ```
 DECLARE @url varchar(max);